Local Government Digitalization

 How to read this dashboard

-Use this page to compare reported joint-procurement examples for local-government systems by system type.
+These records compare reported joint-procurement examples for local-government systems by system type.

 - Who is counted